SMUsamaShah/video2pdf/README.md

 # video2pdf
 Convert video slides/presentations to PDF

 I had some Udemy videos with presentations in video form only, no PPTs given.
-Pieced this together to make a presentation slides from those videos.
+Pieced this together to make a presentation in form of PDF from those videos.

 Uses moviepy to detect scenes and create images, then img2pdf is used to generate PDF.

 ## Install required packages